To join the virtual Information Session, please click the “Join” link below on August 3 at 6:00:

 • Qualify for a Residency License for a Lead Teacher position while enrolled in the program.

-• Experienced and committed faculty from the HDFS and SES departments teach, advise, and mentor you in this innovative interdisciplinary program.
+• Experienced and committed faculty from the HDFS and SES departments teach, advise, and mentor students in this innovative interdisciplinary program.

 • The T.E.A.C.H.
 Early Childhood® North Carolina Scholarship Program provides scholarships for qualified students in this program.